chamilton-ccn/HubSpot.NET/README.md

   }
 ```
 ### Using checkbox/radio properties
-These properties should be of type `string` and set as a semicolon delimitemand list of values, e.g. "value1;value2".
+These properties should be of type `string` and set as a semicolon delimited list of values, e.g. "value1;value2".
 This is required by HubSpot, see [here](https://developers.hubspot.com/docs/faq/how-do-i-set-multiple-values-for-checkbox-properties) for more details.

 ## Contributing
 Please read [CONTRIBUTING.md](https://github.com/squaredup/HubSpot.NET/blob/master/CONTRIBUTING.md) for more information on how to contribute.
 PRs welcome!